"Setting an ambitious course for a more just society"

 No two days are the same for Laura, who keeps the HDC office humming.
 An administrative unit of one, she’s got a knack for finding gaps and filling them.
 From answering the phones to HR and accounting, Laura’s got it covered.
 She has a business administration diploma and over a decade’s experience with an award-winning marketing agency and a socially progressive accounting firm.
 Away from the office, the family cottage in Cape Breton is Laura’s happy place for reading, campfires and stargazing.

 Much like a cartographer, Michael spends his days navigating the landscape of the homeless-serving sector in New Brunswick and charting a course towards a more just and fair society in New Brunswick.
-Known for his affable nature and quick wit, Michael brings key partners in the homeless-serving sector together in a shared vision and maps streamlined strategies for structural change.
+With a master’s degree in political science, Michael brings key partners in the homeless-serving sector together in a shared vision and maps streamlined strategies for structural change.
 A morning run in Irving Nature Park and time with family and a good book keep him happy and healthy outside the office.